gigalixir/gigalixir-cli/docs/source/main.rst

 .. code-block:: bash

-    gigalixir run myapp Elixir.Tasks migrate
+    gigalixir run myapp Elixir.Tasks foo

+..
 For an example task, see `gigalixir-getting-started's migrate task`_.

 The task is not run on the same node that your app is running in.
 We start a separate container to run the job so if you need any applications started such as your :elixir:`Repo`, use :elixir:`Application.ensure_all_started/2`.
 Also, be sure to stop all applications when done, otherwise your job will never complete and just hang until it times out.
 Jobs are currently killed after 5 minutes.

+..
 For more information about running migrations with Distillery, see `Distillery's Running Migrations`_.

 Distillery commands currently do not support passing arguments into the job.

 We prepend :elixir:`Elixir.` to your module name to let the BEAM virtual machine know that you want to run an Elixir module rather than an Erlang module.
 The BEAM doesn't know the difference between Elixir code and Erlang code once it is compiled down, but compiled Elixir code is namespaced under the Elixir module.